MattPickard/Project_Portfolio/Turbofan Engine Prognostics Project/README.md

 - Using deeper trees in the CatBoost models.
 As I mentioned above, I limited the depth of the trees to 10 to keep the timeline of this project reasonable.
 - Feature engineering using domain expertise or traditional feature selection techniques.
 For example, using rolling averages or lag features and using the HS model prediction as a feature for the RUL model and vice versa.
 Feature engineering often provides models with quality features that can improve performance.
-- Trying different architectures, such as using transformers as feature extractors or using other decision tree boosting models.
+- Trying different architectures, such as using transformers as feature extractors or using other gradient boosting machine learning models.
 - Create a larger training dataset to improve generalization.

 ## Conclusion